serpentchain/serpentchain.io.github.io/pshc.md

 ## 3. Physical-Feasibility Analysis

-We separate the proposal into claims and assess each against established physics.
+We separate the concept into claims and assess each against established physics.

 ### 3.1 What is valid